-The underwriters are offering the Class A Units and Class B Units, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of legal matters by their counsel and other conditions specified in the underwriting agreement.
+The underwriters are offering the Class A Units, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of legal matters by their counsel and other conditions specified in the underwriting agreement.
 The underwriters reserve the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.

 We have granted the underwriters an over-allotment option.
-This option, which is exercisable for up to 45 days after the date of this prospectus, permits the underwriters to purchase a maximum of \P [\bullet] of additional securities from us solely to cover over-allotments, if any.
+This option, which is exercisable for up to 45 days after the date of this prospectus, permits the underwriters to purchase up to an additional 2,867,250 shares of common stock and/or warrants to purchase up to an additional 2,867,250 shares of common stock solely to cover over-allotments, if any.
 If the underwriters exercise all or part of this option, they will purchase securities covered by the option at the public offering price that appears on the cover page of this prospectus, less the underwriting discount.
-If this option is exercised in full, the total price to the public will be \P [\bullet] and the total net proceeds, before expenses, to us will be \P [\bullet].
+If this option is exercised in full, the total price to the public will be \$9,862,013 and the total net proceeds, before expenses, to us will be \$9,100,652.